Dietary fibre

 How to ramp up without bloating

 Increase fibre slowly.
-Add about 5 grams a week and drink more water.
+Add a few grams every few days and drink more water.
 Start with soluble fibre rather than insoluble: oats and pulses are easier on the gut than bran and raw vegetables.
 People with IBS may struggle with high-fibre diets and should follow a low-FODMAP elimination if symptoms worsen, then reintroduce systematically.

 Common questions